Page Last Updated: January 12, 2017

 What kind of fencing do these goats require?

 You may have heard that goats are escape artists and this can definitely be true.
 However, with proper fencing and care, attempted or successful escapes should be very minimal.
-What's worked best for us is wood posts with braced and/or concreted corners.
+What's worked best for us is wood posts with braced and concreted railroad ties in the corners.
 Five foot tall, max tight woven wire, 2x4" squares.
-They usually call it horse or field no climb fence.
+They usually call it horse no climb wire.
 The small squares prevent goats from getting their heads through and the five foot height prevents them from jumping out, but most importantly will keep most predators from getting in.
 Stretch the fence very tight before stapling it to the posts.
 Get it as low to the ground as possible as well.
 Wood posts can be expensive.
-If you want to try t-posts, they work, just not quite as well, in our experience.
-We recommend at least one wood post for every 4 or so t-posts if you choose to go that route.
+If you want to try t-posts, you can, but we have not had very good luck with them.
+Just not sturdy enough.
+If you want to secure your fence further, you can add electric to top and bottom with extended insulators.
 We have only had a couple goats over the years figure out how to get out and they both were bucks in rutt.
 Never had a problem with does or wethers escaping this at all.
 Generally, a happy goat won't try to escape so make sure to keep them well fed and watered, provide minerals, and shelter.
 Goat toys, like a spool or climbing rocks in their pen can also keep them happy and entertained.